Submitting to Taproot Magazine :: Frequently Asked Questions

 Do you accept queries?
 I have a really good idea but I’m not sure if I should write an entire article for submission.

 Take a moment to familiarize yourself with our publication.
 If your good idea seems to naturally fall into one of our themes, it’d be worth you taking the time to put pen to paper.
 We'd love to review a submission from you for an upcoming issue of Taproot.
 We cannot, however, critique ideas... and have moved away from the query/pitch submission approach as it has proven difficult to juggle around deadlines.
-The editorial board is asking instead that writers simply submit their written (final draft) article for review to simplify the process.
+We ask instead that writers simply submit their written (final draft) article for review.
 Updating this process has significantly helped our review board in selecting new pieces in a timely fashion, making sure that articles are received within a timeframe for our selection and deadline.

 I didn’t hear back from you after you received my submission!

-If you have not received an email from the Taproot’s Editor or Submissions Editor by the date mentioned in the original email, it means the editorial staff did not find a place within the pages of this issue for your submission.
+If you have not received an email from Taproot’s Editorial staff by the date mentioned in the original email, it means we did not find a place within the pages of this issue for your submission.
 We do appreciate your support and encourage you to submit again.
 If you feel that any of our upcoming themes speak to you and your craft, we'd welcome another submission from you in the future.

 Can you tell me why my piece wasn’t accepted?
 Or give me feedback on my piece?